-Bring to your lab experiment sessions:
+Bring to your lab experiments & check-in sessions:

 - Lab Notebook Any bound, or 3-ring, or electronic journal of your choice for recording measurements & observations. - Laptop Computer Use for recording some data, for data analysis following each experiment, and for writing formal lab reports. - Scientific Calculator